All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can my doctor prescribe Ozempic specifically for menopause weight gain?

 Ozempic can be prescribed off-label for weight management, including weight gain related to menopause.
-However, insurance coverage for off-label use varies.
-Your provider can determine the most appropriate medication and help navigate coverage options.
+But insurance coverage for off-label use varies.
+Your provider can determine the most appropriate medication and help find coverage options.

 How much weight can I expect to lose on Ozempic during menopause?